 Bømlo is an Eldorado for people interested in fishing, and offers many overnight accommodation alternatives.

-The municipal centre and main shopping site is Svortland.
+The municipal center and main shopping site is Svortland.

 The municipality of Etne